tutek1/DTLabs/08_UI/lab08.md

 ## Overview
 Duration: hh:mm:ss

 This lab will focus on learning about the UI in Godot.
-We will learn the basics by creating a **Player HUD**, that will show the health of the player and amount of collectibles the player has.
+We will learn the basics by creating a **Player HUD**, which will show the health of the player and the amount of collectibles the player has.
 Then we will create a **main menu** for our game with a loading and saving system.

 In a bullet point format, we will:
 - Look at the **changes I made** in the project.